nuhil/powerball-news-flask/README.md

 * **Using the built-in Swagger UI**
 This app comes with a built-in Swagger UI from where you can try the endpoints without worrying about any client.
 Therefore, if you first install/start the API server (either in development mode or via Docker) and then open this URL http://127.0.0.1:8000/api/ui/ in your browser, you should see an UI like below:
 ![alt text](./img/swagger.png "Swagger UI")
-Here you can see two API endpoints are available in this APP.
+Here you can see two API endpoints are available in this app.
 Both of them are GET request type.
-Calling the first one without any parameter simple let you know whether the API server is running fine or not.
+Calling the first one without any parameter simply let you know whether the API server is running fine or not.
 For example, if you click on the accordion icon (down arrow) of the first API, then click `Try it out` button, and finally click the `Execute` button, it will show the output like below:
 ![alt text](./img/swagger_health.png "Health Check") Anyway, this is not the API we are interested in.
 Rather, lets try the second API endpoints `/powerball-article`.
 This endpoint optionally accepts a query parameter named `use_ai` which defaults to `True`.
 So, if you simply call this endpoint, it should return a news article (in JSON format) generated/written by OpenAI's API, based on the latest Powerball drawing.
 Below is a screenshot of a successful call.
 ![alt text](./img/swagger_use_ai.png "Use AI Writer")